-The Tribe has agreed to pay the State its pro rata share of costs the State incurs for the performance of its duties under the Compact as well as four and three quarters percent (4.75%) of its "gross gaming revenue," to be shared with tribes that are not gaming or that otherwise are not substantially benefiting from gaming.
-Additionally, the Compact provides a framework for the sharing of gaming revenue with the County of San Diego and other local jurisdictions.
-Specifically, from its payments to the Revenue Sharing Trust Fund (RSTF) or the Tribal Nation Grant Fund (TNGF), the Tribe may take annual credits of up to sixty percent (60%) for infrastructure improvements that in part benefit county residents, fire, law enforcement, public transit, education, tourism, youth programs and other services including investments in renewable energy, water conservation or recycling projects and payments to support capital improvements or operating expenses for facilities that provide health care services to tribal members and other members of the local community.
+The Tribe has agreed to pay the State its pro rata share of costs the State incurs for the performance of its duties under the Compact as well as 6% of its net win from the operation of slot machines in excess of 350 slot machines to be shared with tribes that are not gaming or that otherwise are not substantially benefiting from gaming.
+Additionally, the Compact provides a framework for the sharing of gaming revenue with the City of Elk Grove, the County of Sacramento, and other local jurisdictions.

+Specifically, from its payments to the Revenue Sharing Trust Fund (RSTF) or the Tribal Nation Grant Fund (TNGF), the Tribe may take annual credits of up to 60% for infrastructure improvements that in part benefit city and county residents, fire, law enforcement, public transit, education, tourism, and other services including investments in renewable energy and conservation projects, as well as, payments to support capital improvements or operating expenses for facilities that provide health care services to tribal members and other members of the local community.
+In addition, credits may be applied for costs associated with improving the protection of wildlife and habitat, improving roadways, hiking trails, walkways and bike lanes, and other beautification efforts in the community.